 Why has my mortgage application been declined?

-So you’ve found the perfect house, but you aren’t able to secure the mortgage you need as your mortgage application was declined.
-Not only is this a massive inconvenience, it can stop your house hunt in its tracks.
+So you’ve found the perfect house, but you aren’t able to secure the mortgage you need as your mortgage application was declined by the underwriter.
+Not only is this a massive inconvenience, but it can also stop your house hunt in its tracks.

 If you’ve been refused a mortgage, don’t panic.
 There are a number of reasons why your mortgage application might have been declined.
 We can help you to get to the bottom of it.